robot-exploration/robot-exploration.github.io/_pages/about.md

 monitoring.
 Largely, I want to develop systems that advance scientific understanding of our world by improving the capable spatial and temporal resolution of our observations.
 Though I develop domain-agnostic methodologies, I am largely inspired by applications in marine environments.
-Climate change, ocean acidification, and the health of our oceans are all topics that I am passionate about.
-I believe that the development of autonomous systems will enable us to better understand and protect our oceans and planet more broadly.
+Climate, oceans, and the health of our planet are all topics that I am passionate about.
+I believe that the development of autonomous systems will enable us to better understand and protect our world and its ecosystems.

 My work typically exists at the intersection of probabilistic inference, mathematical optimization, and convex geometry.
 Largely, I focus on building